samsquire/ideas4/README.md

         CreateOrder
         Join(CreateOrder)
          If Error
+          CPUTask1
+          CPUTask2
+          CreateProfile
+          Join(CPUTask, CPUTask2, CreateProfile)

 ````

 This generates over 18 while true threads which handle a disruptor events of that type.

+When a task finished, it runs the scheduler and decided what queues to place the callback event onto.

+If there is a failure, the scheduler reschedules the event and tries again.

+Load balancing occurs between threads by moduloing the thread index.

+To run multiple processes works too.

 How to avoid the overhead of thread context switching?